-For as versatile as the Thunderbolt 2 DisplayPort is on the current Surface Studio, it's time for Microsoft to collectively move onto Thunderbolt 3 via USB-C. Not only does the it offer more throughput for file transfers, it could also serve as a one plug hub for all displays and other peripherals you want to connect.
-If the Surface Studio 2 is to truly compete, it needs to respect this growing standard for its target audience’s sake.
+For as versatile as the Thunderbolt 2 DisplayPort is on the current incarnation of the Surface Studio, it’s about time for Microsoft to move onto Thunderbolt 3 via USB-C – across the entire Surface lineup.
+Not only does it offer more throughput for file transfers, but it also serves as a one plug hub for all displays and other peripherals you may want to use.
+If the Surface Studio 2 is to truly compete, it needs to respect this growing standard for its audience’s sake.

 All accessories included

 The Surface Studio is an expensive device – and the sequel will probably be no different.
 For how much the Surface Studio 2 is going to cost, Microsoft should be including all of the essential accessories out of the box – that even means the Surface Dial.
 When you’re spending several thousand dollars, you should expect a complete experience.